zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/form-events.md

-# Forms Hooks
+# Forms Events

 JavaScript events triggered by each form for which is possible to add listeners and perform custom actions.
-Set those in a custom script as illustrated bellow or as a [Form Area Setting](../addons/forms/form-area#settings).
+Set those in a custom script as illustrated bellow or as a [form area setting](../addons/forms/form-area#settings).

 ## On Submit